The Oxford Student: Controversies

 In 2004, the newspaper gained national publicity when two reporters broke University rules to expose security flaws in the university's computer network; the student journalists responsible, Patrick Foster and Roger Waite, were rusticated by the University Court of Summary Jurisdiction, but on appeal their punishment was reduced to a fine.
-Foster now works as Media Correspondent for The Times, and Waite worked for the Sunday Times for a few years after graduating.
+Foster later worked as Media Correspondent for The Times, and Waite worked for the Sunday Times for a few years after graduating.

 In June 2021, the newspaper was the subject of controversy over perceived threats to their independence, after a vetting system was proposed which would have required student articles to be reviewed by university-affiliated readers.
 In February 2025, Cherwell published a story accusing the Oxford University Student Union of suppressing the newspaper's editorial independence.
 A private letter from three former editors-in-chief alleged that they had faced "overbearing censorship" when attempting to publish a story about OUSU issuing an apology to a former student union president.

 Notable contributors

-Former contributors include Laura Barton and Jonathan Wilson of The Guardian, Mark Henderson and Rob Hands of The Times, and Karl Smith of The Independent.
+Former contributors include Laura Barton and Jonathan Wilson of The Guardian, Mark Henderson and Rob Hands of The Times, Karl Smith of The Independent, and Tamara Cohen, formerly Sky News political correspondent.